-Adam Cohen is a serial entrepreneur and inventor holding over 70 issued U.S. utility patents with some 20 pending, including seven different 3D printing and robotics technologies.
+Adam Cohen is a serial entrepreneur and inventor holding over 70 US utility patents with some 20 pending, including seven different 3D printing and robotics technologies.
 Adam has 27 years of technology startup and senior management experience spanning advanced manufacturing, robotics/automation, and medical devices, both as a technical innovator and through business development and marketing of breakthrough technologies.
-He is a pioneer of the 3D printing industry, having brought to market three different 3D printing processes including the first commercial 3D printer, and invented several others processes.
+He is a pioneer of the 3D printing industry, having brought to market three different 3D printing processes and including the first commercial 3D printer, and invented several other pricesses.

 Adam is Founder and CEO of Now Cuisine, Inc., a food tech startup, and of innoNovo LLC, a consultancy focused on 3D printing, robotics, and product development.